particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ### disableCharging (set) - EdgeConfiguration

 If the application wishes to manually disable charging, these methods can be used.
-This is not typical, normally the Tracker will manage enabling or disabling charging automatically based on input current available and temperature.
+This is not typical, normally the Monitor One will manage enabling or disabling charging automatically based on input current available and temperature.

 However if the application has knowledge of its external power supply, it may want to fine-tune the charging behavior of the tracker in cases such as: